sergei-steiner/competitive-programming/README.md

 # competitive-programming

-code for contest
-the one I can write from scratch anyways, so no templates and whatnot here
+code for contests, the one I can write from scratch anyways, so no templates and whatnot here